Central City Community School District

 The Central City Community School District is a rural public school district headquartered in Central City, Iowa.

 The district is completely within Linn County, and serves Central City, Prairieburg, and the surrounding rural areas.

 Tim Cronin has served as superintendent since 2013, and in 2019, started a shared role with Dunkerton Community School District.

+Lisa Glenn has served as superintendent since 2025 and counting, and also has a shared role with North Linn Community School District.

 Schools

 The district operates two schools, in one facility in Central City: